LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

 There are basically three types of authentication, as follows:

-1. **Knowledge Authentication**: The user is asked something that only them can provide or know -- e.g., password.
+1. **Knowledge Authentication**: The user is asked something that only they can provide or know -- e.g., password.
 This is the most common type and also the easiest.
 2. **Property Authentication**: The user is asked for something they own or possess.
 For example, they can be asked their pet's name.
 The idea here is that users will be asked to set a security question and answer when creating an account.
 This isn’t always used alone; it’s used alongside another authentication type, say, `Knowledge authentication`.
 3. **Biological Authentication**: The user is asked to verify their identity using something biologically unique to them -- e.g, a fingerprint or iris scan.

 In most applications, knowledge and property authentication are used as an extra layer of the authentication.

-## What Authentication is Not?

-Authentication is not a form of access control.
-It is a process of verifying that an entity is who they claim to be.
-People do confuse authentication with authorization.
-However, authentication is not a form of authorization.

-Authorization is a process of verifying that a user has permission to access a resource.
-For example, in an application with three kinds of users: admin, authors, and regular users.
-There are some resources that a normal user and an author don't have access to that an admin has access to; meanwhile, they're all authenticated.

 ## Authentication vs. Authorization